ziadoz/awesome-php/awesome-php.md

 * [JShrink](https://github.com/tedivm/JShrink) - A JavaScript minifier library.

 ## Geolocation
+*Libraries for geocoding addresses and working with latitudes and longitudes.*

 * [GeoCoder](http://geocoder-php.org/) - A geocoding library.
 * [GeoTools](https://github.com/toin0u/Geotools) - A library of geo-related tools.